-We have audited the accompanying statements of financial position of First Steps, Inc. (a nonprofit organization) as of June 30, 2011 and 2010, and the related statements of activities, functional expenses, and cash flows for the years then ended.
+We have audited the accompanying statements of financial position of First Steps, Inc. (a not-for-profit organization) as of June 30, 2012 and 2011, and the related statements of activities, functional expenses, and cash flows for the years then ended.
 These financial statements are the responsibility of the Organization's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.